|

 - Gently pull your tummy button and the area below it towards

-- Rest your hands lightly on the side of you head (not the
+- Rest your hands lightly on the side of your head (not the

-- Raise your body so that your upper body is at 30-40
+- Raise your body so that your upper body is at a 30 to 40-degree angle with the floor.

 Back Extensions (Back)